Star Trek: Aftermath (Cardassian phase)

 Following the Dominion War, the Romulans laid claim to several worlds rich in much needed resources for the empire.
 Their initially claimed worlds totaled around 20% of the former Cardassian Union, but now have been narrowed to around 9% of the former Cardassian territories.
 Klingon attacks, Cardassian liberations, and especially True Way led uprisings have resulted in the loss or abandonment of many of these new Romulan worlds, while a few simply were deemed to be more of a drain than they would yield and therefore were not worth exploiting.
 Finally, some were abandoned to reduce the defensible areas down to 2 primary territorial zones so that they weren’t spread so thin.
 The Romulans maintain a sizable defense force to hold these critical worlds and ensure the supply lines back to the Star Empire remain open.

 In 2387, Spock travels to the Hobus star (in binary orbit with the Romulan star) in an experimental ship in an attempt to halt the Hobus star from going supernova.
 The mission is co-sponsored by the Romulan Star Empire and Vulcan, coordinated and led by the Vulcan Science Academy.
-For reasons unknown, the attempt failed and Hobus did explode in a supernova.
-With little time, the Romulans packed up what they could of their culture, treasure, ships, and evacuated the population of Romulus and Remus.
-To do so, ships of every variety were used in the evacuation, including many (over half) of the Empire’s larger warships.
-The Federation, at the insistence of Vulcan, supplied every mothballed ship they could muster, 12% of its merchant fleet, and all of its Assault Cruiser force (troop transports) to help in the effort.
-In spite of the use of planetary force fields and terraforming technology, the planets are sterilized by the Hobus supernova in just under a year of its explosion.
+For reasons unknown, the attempt failed and Hobus will explode in a supernova in days by most estimates.
+Planning for the worst and with little time, the Romulans are packed up what they could of their culture, treasure, ships, government, and key personnel, and are evacuating the population of Romulus and Remus.
+To do so, ships of every variety are being used in the evacuation, including many (over half) of the Empire’s larger warships.
+The Federation, at the insistence of Vulcan, is suppling every mothballed ship they could muster, 12% of its merchant fleet, and all of its Assault Cruiser force (troop transports) to help in the effort.
+In spite of the use of planetary force fields and terraforming technology, the planets will be sterilized by the Hobus supernova in just under a year of its explosion, and several other nearby systems are in danger as well.
 Tomalok establishes the new seat of government on Romii, a core world close to the Romulus system and a key industrial and ship building center.

 Again, seeing opportunity, and having had time to redistribute appropriate forces, the Klingon forces surge across the Romulan border en masse, overwhelming the unprepared defenders.
 They penetrate deep into Romulan territory, making a play for the new capital, destroying several unarmed Federation vessels loaded with Romulan citizens in the process.
 The Romulans seek immediate assistance from the Federation, and Vulcan is loudly demanding that the Federation comply.
 The Vulcan fleet mobilizes and moves towards Romulan space while their representatives and the Federation ambassador to the Romulan Star Empire work to create an alliance with the Romulans.
 Such an alliance would commit Star Fleet to the effort to hold the Klingons at bay and avert total war.